 There are lots of community based projects in Cebu but most medical and educational programs can be joined on the island of Leyte in the capital Tacloban City.
 You can also join placements in the capital - Manilla.
 Most people who visit the Philippines fly direct to Manila and if you think Cebu and other parts of the country are busy, times that by 100 and Manila is what you get.
-The chances of finding volunteer work in Bohol, Boracay and Palawan are also possibly.
+You can also find volunteer work in places like Bohol, Boracay and Palawan.

 Community Volunteer Programs in the Philippines